shubhamkushwah123/DevOps_README/README_Git.md

-# DevOps
-DevOps Tools, Instructions.. etc
+# Git Commands and Descriptions

 ## git --version
 this commands gives you the installed version of the git in your machine.